tanvirarafin/tanvirarafin.github.io/_pages/about.md

 I won the [IEEE TC Featured Paper of the Month](https://www.computer.org/csdl/journal/tc/misc/14417?title=Multimedia&periodical=IEEE%20Transactions%20on%20Computers) in 2022, the [Best Paper award at IEEE AsianHOST](http://asianhost.org/2022/) in 2018, the [Best Paper Nomination in ACM GLSVLSI in 2017](https://www.glsvlsi.org/archive/glsvlsi17/program.html), and [A. James Clerk School of Engineering Fellowship](https://eng.umd.edu/clark-doctoral-fellows) in 2012.

 My research has been supported by funding and donations from NSF (Grant ID: [2240514](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2240514&HistoricalAwards=false), [2042700](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2042700&HistoricalAwards=false)), NSA, MIPS, NASA-JPL, ARLIS, and Xilinx.

+## Open Positions

+We have **several open positions** for motivated graduate students to participate in hardware design and computer security research.

+If interested, please send an email along with your resume to **marafin(at)gmu(dot)edu**.